 Formal banking sector

 As far as the formal banking sector is concerned, things aren’t looking too good either.
-Chinese banks have declared a huge decline in net profits, the first time in several decades.
+Chinese banks have declared a huge decline in net profits for the first time in several decades.
 These institutions have raised their provisions for bad loans by 656 billion yuan (approx. US$95.8 billion), underlining how serious the financial situation of the country is.

 The industry regulator has already declared that banks will be writing off 3.4 trillion yuan (US$500 billion) in bad loans this year, which is around 50 percent more than what was disposed of last year.
 Plus, almost 4 percent of the bank’s troubled debts, equivalent to 7 trillion yuan (approx. US$1 trillion), have apparently been deferred to next year.